felipestefani/teams/README.md

-# Teams
+# Teams webpage

-A project that works with API
+A project that works with API consumption of soccer teams.

+Built with:
+  1. react
+  2. react icon library
+  3. react toast library

 ---